 Whether or not your homeowner’s liability coverage extends to a boat accident will be determined by the size and power of your boat.
 Boats with inboard and outboard motors may be treated differently.
 Also, your homeowners insurance is more likely to cover a smaller boat than a larger one.
 The exact horsepower and size requirements will vary depending on what kind of homeowners insurance you have.
 However, it is safe to say that smaller boats used for recreational purposes are more likely to be covered than larger boats or boats used commercially.

 The extent to which your homeowners insurance covers your boat and any boating accidents will depend on your specific insurance policy.
 It is possible that you could have more coverage than discussed above.
 You might also have no coverage at all.
-It is best to speak with an insurance agent and our Miami boat accident attorney for help.
+It is best to speak with an insurance agent and our Miami boat accident attorney and Miami yacht accident lawyer for help.

 What Kind of Insurance Should I Have for My Boat?